lrgao/Text-Classifier/README.md

 # Text Classifier
 ## Introduction

-This is a text classifier based on [BERT](https://arxiv.org/abs/1810.04805).
+This is a Chinese text classifier based on [BERT](https://arxiv.org/abs/1810.04805).
 This project is a PyTorch implementation of our work.

 ## Dependencies